tapis-project/tms_server/README.md

 Trust Manager System (TMS) web server

-TMS is currently in prototype form and is being developed for a Minimal Viable Product release.
+TMS is currently being developed for a Minimal Viable Product release.
 As development proceeds the SQLite database schema may change.
-To upgrade to the new schema delete all tms.db* files from the top-level directory (all content will be lost).
+To upgrade to the new schema delete all tms.db* files from the *database* directory under the TMS root directory (all content will be lost).
 TMS will automatically create a new database with the updated schema when run.

 ## Running the TMS Server (TMSS)

 There are 3 ways to start TMSS:

-  1. To run the server from the command line in a development environment, type "cargo run".
+  1. To run the server from the command line in a development environment, type "cargo run" from the top-level *tms_server* directory.

   2. To run the server from within Visual Studio, press the *Run* hotspot above the main() function in main.rs.

   3. To run the server from the directory in which the server's executable resides, such as *target/debug*, issue "./tms_server".

+  Note that the current directory from which TMSS is lauched must have a **resources** subdirectory.
+The resources directory must match the resources directory in the source code repository, including all subdirectories and files.
+This requirement is automatically met by launch methods 1 and 2 above, but usually requires a manual or automated process to copy content from the source code repository for method 3.

 Use the --help flag to see the supported command line options.